edmulraney/cork/README.md

 # cork

 ## TLDR;
-> React without JSX or a compile step. aka a runtime React.
+> React-style components without JSX or a compile step. aka a runtime React.
 Don't use :) this is an unfinished experiment.